Call Today! Free Immediate Response (818) 781-1570

 PC 466 makes it a crime to possess certain tools connected with burglary if you have intent to break into a building, car, or other structure.

-These tools can include a crowbar, slim jim, keybit, vise grip plies, among many others.
-In Los Angeles County, burglary is a common offense, thus police consider possession of burglary tools a serious theft crime issue.
+These tools can include a crowbar, slim jim, key bit, and vise grip pliers, among many others.
+In Los Angeles County, burglary is a common offense; thus, police consider possession of burglary tools a serious theft crime.

 LA County prosecutors will aggressively pursue criminal charges and a conviction.
-However, in some cases, successful prosecution can be difficult as many people who are arrested for possession of burglary tools posses them for work related purposes, rather than criminal intent.
+However, in some cases, successful prosecution can be difficult as many people who are arrested for possession of burglary tools possess them for work-related purposes rather than criminal intent.

 It's important to remember that simple possession of certain tools is not a crime.
-Penal Code 466 requires that you had possession of the tools for an unlawful purpose.
+Penal Code 466 requires that you possess the tools for an unlawful purpose.

-A common example of possession of burglary tools arrest includes a situation where police pull someone over on a traffic stop and discover they have an outstanding warrant for their arrest.
+A common example of possession of burglary tools arrest is when police pull someone over during a traffic stop and discover they have an outstanding warrant for their arrest.

-Now that we have covered a basic overview of possession of burglary tools charges above, let's take a closer examination of the legal definition, related offenses, legal penalties, and potential legal defenses below.
+Now that we have covered a basic overview of the possession of burglary tools charges above, let's examine the legal definition, related offenses, legal penalties, and potential legal defenses below.

 Under California Penal Code Section 466, possession of burglary tools is legally defined as:

-Again, it's important to note that while many people own these common tools, it's becomes illegal to have possession or alter these tools if you have intent to break into some type of structure, including:
+Again, it's important to note that while many people own these common tools, it becomes illegal to have possession or alter these tools if you have the intent to break into some type of structure, including:

 • Any type of building or home,